-Nancie G. Marzulla is a founding partner of Marzulla Law, LLC and is Co-Chair of the Court of Federal Claims Chief Judge’s Advisory Council.
+Nancie G. Marzulla is a founding partner of Marzulla Law and is recognized as one of the leading federal takings lawyers in the country.
+She represents property owners, developers, water districts, Indian tribes, and business owners and others in litigating money damages claims in the U.S. Court of Federal Claims, where she is Co-Chair of the Court of Federal Claims Chief Judge’s Advisory Council.

 Marzulla Law is ranked as one of the nation’s “Best Law Firms,” and a “Tier One” environmental litigation firm by U.S. News and World Report.
 Nancie’s litigation practice concentrates on water rights, federal takings claims, and contract claims in the U.S. Court of Federal Claims.
 She also has extensive experience in handling matters involving property, water, environmental law, Indian tribal claims, development, and natural resources in trial courts, courts of appeal, and the Supreme Court.
 Nancie also represents clients in enforcement or permitting disputes with federal regulatory agencies.

 Nancie served as an Attorney-Advisor and litigation attorney in the Civil Rights Division at the U.S. Department of Justice.
 Later, Nancie joined the law firm of Verner, Liipfert (now DLA Piper), where she litigated complex airline and other civil matters.
 In 1991, she founded Defenders of Property Rights, where she was involved in takings cases in the Supreme Court, federal courts of appeal, and trial courts.
 Nancie also worked at the International Labor Organization in Geneva, Switzerland doing comparative legal research.

 - Golden Eagle Award—U.S. Court of Federal Claims (highest award)

 - James Madison Award—Bar Association (Court of Federal Claims)